andreasgebhard-ivw/smc_benchmark/README.md

 ### Scripts

-Folder `examples` contains the scripts for the evaluation.
+Folder `example` contains the scripts for the evaluation.